UGREEN-NASync/community-guide/docs/ugos/install/npm/index.md

 # Setting up Nginx Proxy Manager
 [!NOTE]
 This guide comes with an optional dashboard for NPM using goaccess.
-To funciton correctly it accesses the NPM logs as specified in the `compose.yaml`.
+To function correctly it accesses the NPM logs as specified in the `compose.yaml`.

 You can omit the log dashbaord by deleting or commenting the goaccess section in the `compose.yaml`
 ```yaml